 We respect that parents are considering the difficult decision around their child attending school during this COVID-19 Pandemic.
-The advice from the Prime Minister is for students to attend school unless they are unwell in which case they stay at home, then return once recovered or are required and/or decide to self-isolate.
+The advice from the Prime Minister is for students to stay home unless you are unable to do so due to your employment.
+For the final week of Term 1, students will be supervised at school.

 THE DEPARTMENT OF EDUCATION RESOURCES

 The Department of Education have created some learning resources, accessible via their website and sorted by year level

 TO HELP BETWEEN NOW AND THE END OF TERM…

 We recognise it is difficult to know ‘Where Do I start?”
 To help, we have sourced some resources to get you started.
 These PDFs can be printed and used at home.

 The files are quite large and this link will direct you to a closed Googledrive where you can download them.
 There is one for every year and also a mindfulness sheet.
 We do not expect the students to return this work to school.